Denotational Semantics for Probabilistic and Concurrent Programs: Semantic Structures

 For some \lpof\ $\alpha = \tuple{N,<,\lambda,\varphi}$, we use $N_\alpha$, $<_\alpha$, $\lambda_\alpha$, and $\varphi_\alpha$ to refer to its constituent parts; similarly, we annotate all functions with the \lpof\ they refer to, \eg $\predplus x_\alpha$, $\succ_\alpha(x)$, $\min_\alpha$, etc. We now explain the conditions in \Cref{def:lpof}.

-Conditions (2a) and (2b) are standard; in particular, since a node represents an action of a program, having finitely many predecessors ensures that every action may happen in a finite amount of time.
-Moreover, asking that every level has a finite number of nodes is a weakening of the usual finite branching property: indeed, we allow a node to have infinitely many successors, but they cannot be all at the same level.
+As is typical in pomset semantics, the partial order $\tuple{N,<}$ denotes \emph{causality}: $x < y$ iff $x$ must be scheduled before $y$.
+If $x \not< y$ and $y \not< x$, then $x$ and $y$ execute concurrently, and can be interleaved in any order.
+With this in mind, conditions (2a) and (2b) are standard; in particular, since a node represents an action of a program, having finitely many predecessors ensures that every action may happen in a finite amount of time.
+Moreover, requiring that every level has a finite number of nodes is a weakening of the usual finite branching property: indeed, we allow a node to have infinitely many successors, but they cannot be all at the same level.
 We defer the discussion on Condition (2c) to \Cref{rem:singlerooted} later on.

-Concerning Condition (3), labels correspond to \emph{Boolean tests} and \emph{actions}, performed during a program execution.
-Unlike standard pomset models, we allow actions to be probabilistic, and our model is consistent with known sequential probabilistic semantics (\Cref{thm:convex}).
-For the moment, we leave labels unspecified, only assuming the presence of $\bot$, used to denote an undetermined computation, which is fundamental in giving the fixed point semantics to while-loops.
-Since such loops may not terminate, we cannot consider a node labelled with $\bot$ as a predecessor of any node, since the latter nodes may never be executed (because they can miss one of their causes, if $\bot$ denotes a non-terminating computation).
+Concerning Condition (3), labels correspond to \emph{Boolean tests} and \emph{actions}, performed during a program execution (\eg \Cref{fig:pomset-example}).
+Unlike standard pomset models, actions can be probabilistic, and our model is consistent with known sequential probabilistic semantics (\Cref{thm:convex}).
+For the moment, we leave labels unspecified, only assuming the presence of $\bot$, used to denote a nonterminating computation, which is fundamental in approximating the fixed point semantics of while-loops.
+Since $\bot$ denotes nontermination, nodes labelled with $\bot$ cannot be a predecessor of any node, as the successors of $\bot$ would never be executed.